 Sitting in our breakfast nook in the morning with the light coming through the dutch door makes me incredibly happy!

 This meant that I was able to do a lot more with less.
 It turned out, more “stuff” was not the answer…more MEANINGFUL was.

-I took simple steps to make all of the rooms in our home fit within my intention of creating a sanctuary...even the more utilitarian spaces.
+I took simple steps to make all of the rooms in our home fit my intention of creating a sanctuary…even the “work” spaces.